WebSocket Feed

 "livePlayerId": 106232

-}liveTeamId and livePlayerId are included only when the Live↔REST ID bridge is attached — teamId/playerId are then the bridge-translated REST IDs (the canonical IDs used in roster.json and the on-chain markets); the live* fields preserve the original live-side IDs for debugging.
+liveTeamId and livePlayerId are included only when the Live↔REST ID bridge is attached — teamId/playerId are then the bridge-translated StatsBomb REST IDs (for players this matches roster.json’s sb_player_id); the live* fields preserve the original live-side IDs for debugging.
 Without the bridge attached, teamId/playerId are passed through unchanged.
+These are the data provider’s IDs — not the 0–99 on-chain market IDs (roster teams carry no StatsBomb team ID at all).
+Use homeMarketId/awayMarketId for any market mapping or feed scoping.

 eventType reflects whatever the upstream LiveProcessor emits as an EventImpact.
 Common values include goal, own_goal, red_card, yellow_card, substitution, penalty_scored, penalty_missed, plus the OBV-category strings (pass, shot, defensive_action, dribble_carry, gk_action).